ptrckbrown94/express-notepad-/README.md

 # express-notepad-
-# Team-Profile-Generator

 ## Description
-This application would be used to help generate a roster of employees for a project.
+I Created an application that can be used to write, save, and delete notes.
+This application will use an express backend and save and retrieve note data from a JSON file.

 ## Installation
-If all the files are kept in a single fold and the user installs jest and inquirer the user should be able to build an employee team with a manager, engineers and interns.
+If all the files are kept in a single fold and the user uses the server.js file to run the program in the terminal

 ## Usage
-The usage was to continue building our skills wit node.js and using the terminal.
-The we also had to use the following resources: [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
+The usage was to continue building our skills wit node.js, using the terminal and working with express to complete the backend.

 ## Credit
 I created this project from the outline given to us by our Triology Education Services instructor.
 I also took code from my old homework, inclasss activities.
 My instructor and TAs also  gave me guidance while working on thsi project. .
 I had additional help from my tutors Isabel Arcones and Andy Gikling.
+Most of the front end was already completed for me.
+I only had to fix a few small portions.

 ## Contributing
 I built this application with the help from my instructor and TAs from Triology.
 I also had addditoinal help from my classmates and tutors.

 ## Challenges
-I had issues with my for loop and using inquirer.
-The for loop was running while I was trying to answer the questions about job title.
-The loop would continue to run before I could answer the questions.
-I was not able to fix this issue.
-Because of this "bug" I was not able to finish the homework in time.
+I found this whole activity to be challanging.
+I had never saved anything to a database.
+I struggle with using documentation to figure out the problem at hand, expectional when its a language that I'm not familiar with.

 ## Live Site
 https://ptrckbrown94.github.io/express-notepad-/